gasparl/citapp_mobile/README.md

 ### Installation and Requirements

-Currently, the app is only built for _Android_ (i.e., smartphones with Andriod OS).
+Currently, the app is only built for _Android_ (i.e., smartphones with Android OS).
 It can be installed via Google Play freely (no fees, no ads): https://play.google.com/store/apps/details?id=io.gaspar.citapp

 (Alternatively, the APK file is also directly available via https://osf.io/fjvna/, under the "CITapp" folder.)

-It should run on any on any modern Android phone (4.4 [KitKat] or newer Andriod OS).
+It should run on any on any modern Android phone (4.4 [KitKat] or newer Android OS).

 ### Introduction